 To be eligible for this exam, diplomates must:

 - Certification/MOC: Be certified by the ABS in vascular surgery and meeting the requirements of the ABS MOC Program.
 Certification may not be revoked.
 Current certification in general surgery is not required.
-If you are enrolled in the ABS MOC Program, you must be in compliance with MOC.
-Diplomates not in compliance cannot apply for the exam until MOC re-entry requirements are met.
+Diplomates not meeting MOC requirements cannot apply for the exam until MOC re-entry requirements are met.

 - Professional Activity: Be in the active practice and/or teaching and/or research and/or administrative activities relevant to vascular surgery.
-If applicants are providing care to hospitalized patients, they must hold practice privileges at an accredited health care institution.
-If applicants do not hold privileges, they must provide an explanation on the application form.
+If diplomates are providing care to hospitalized patients, they must hold practice privileges at an accredited health care institution.
+If diplomates no longer hold privileges, they must provide an explanation when updating their practice information.

 - Operative Log: Submit an operative experience report every 10 years (in any ABS specialty).
-The report will cover the most recent calendar year or 12-month period prior to application, reflecting experience at the two hospitals where the majority of work is performed.
-Note: Diplomates who no longer operate but still see patients may submit alternative material (see FAQs).
-Diplomates who no longer treat patients at all may apply per the Clinically Inactive Policy.
+The report will cover the most recent calendar year or 12-month period prior to application, reflecting experience at the hospital where the majority of work is performed.
+Note: Diplomates who no longer operate will provide instead information about their current activities.

 - Adhere to the ABS Ethics and Professionalism Policy.